Micah-Meza/Example_repo/README.md

 Example repo

 Micheal's first repo
-2nd try 1sr commit failed.
+2nd try with a deleted in
+Technically 3rd try here